angelozerr/lsp4e-freemarker/README.md

 Eclipse BlueSky
 ===========================

+Once https://github.com/mickaelistria/eclipse-bluesky/issues/63 will work in Photo you could install it.

 HTML syntax coloration (managed with TextMate) and HTML completion, mark occurrences, etc is not a part of this plugin.
 I suggest you that you install https://github.com/mickaelistria/eclipse-bluesky which provides those features.